 What is virtual CISO?

-A virtual Chief Information Security Officer (vCISO) is an independent resource that acts as a trusted advisor who provides the knowledge and skills needed to ensure that it meets the business’s Information Security Governance, Risk and Compliance Management objectives.
+The definition of a virtual Chief Information Security Officer (vCISO) is an independent resource that acts as a trusted advisor who provides the knowledge and skills needed to ensure that it meets the business’s Information Security Governance, Risk and Compliance Management objectives.

 Virtual CISO benefits